azumafuji/kimsellis-com/content/en/home/lorem.md

 **Starting July 10, 2020 - New Yoga Classes in the Park**

-  - Sunday  9-10am          Chiswick Common   Slow Flow, all levels welcome
+Location: Chiswick Common, Slow Flow Vinyasa, all levels welcome
+  - Sunday  9-10am
-  - Tuesday 7:30 - 8:30am   Chiswick Common   Slow Flow, all levels welcome
+  - Tuesday 7:30 - 8:30am
-  - Friday  8-9am           Chiswick Common   Slow Flow, all levels welcome Join the mailing list for more information.
+  - Friday  8-9am

+Join the mailing list for more information.
 Class sizes are limited to 5 participants.
 Days and times may vary depending on the weather.
 Contact me to register your interest in mid-morning and evening classes in the park.

 **Online Yoga**
-  - Saturday 9am  Online  Yoga for Strength, intermediates
+  - Saturday 9am, Yoga for Strength, intermediates
     - Watch this space for additional classes

 **Chiswick Yoga at the Chiswick Catholic Centre**